lippertto/janus-trainer/README.md

 # TODOs

 ## Open points
-* Make list of disciplines editable
+* Bug on prod when editing users
 * Find out if groups need to be autocompleted
 * Find out what happens to log-in session after update. (users have to log out and in to get things working)
 * Exception handling with error boundaries
 * Allow to go from compensation page to validate page with specific dates+trainer
-* Use docker postgres for dev environment
 * Put secrets into actual secrets
-* Errors should show immediately when adding a new training
 * Run migrations in CI
+* Create test environment
+* Delete disciplines

 ## Refinement
 * Read up on .env files best practices